youreachedrahat/PPBL-2023-Token-Registry/readme.md

     - Go back to your `.json` recently created and paste there the `template.json` content.

     - Take a look at the file `5050424c3230323344656d6f4765726f6c616d6f.json` inside in the `mappings` folder: that file is our guide, your *example* file.
-Following the data structure there, fill your own file.
+Following the data structure there fill your own file.

     >Note 1: the object `contactData` is a List ([]).
 In that List you can include the contact information you want to make public: your telegram, your twitter, your discord, etc. Each of these data must be enclosed in quotation marks and each one must be separated by commas.
 For example:
     ```bash